decking notice

 Should I contact LP even if I don’t see any visible deterioration on my deck?

-Yes, please register at www.deckingnotice.com.
-We want to have a record of all decks subject to the advisory so that they can be inspected.
+Yes, please register by calling 1 (888) 325-1184.
+We want to have a record of all decks subject to the recall so that they can be inspected.

 What is the process for the program?